Little Five Points: Culture

-Little Five Points is one of Atlanta's best neighborhoods for viewing street art.
 Unlike most of Atlanta's neighborhoods, the street art in Little Five Points is highly concentrated in a compact easily walked area.
-Works by internationally known street artists such as Jerkface can be found as well as works by local artist such as Chris Veal and R. Land.
-But finding the murals can be a bit of a treasure hunt.
+Works by internationally known street artists can be found as well as works by local artists.
+Finding the murals can be a bit of a treasure hunt.
 Many works of street art are tucked away on the back sides of buildings, in alleyways, and in back parking lots.
 Both the easily visible and hidden gems of street art in Little Five Points are mapped on the Atlanta Street Art Map.